Research Innovation Hub / Research Methodology

 Relevant

-A research question that fails even one FICSARRA criterion will likely undermine the entire study.
-Most poorly received dissertations can be traced back to a research question that was not feasible (too ambitious), not arguable (trivially answerable), or not significant (a question the field has already answered).
+Practical Application A research question that fails even one FINER criterion will likely undermine the entire study.
+Most poorly received dissertations can be traced to a question that was not feasible (too ambitious for the available resources), not novel (a question the field has already definitively answered), or not relevant (disconnected from current disciplinary debates or real-world problems).
+Apply this checklist at the proposal stage, not during data collection.

-A framework is the structural scaffold of your research — it makes explicit the assumptions, concepts, and relationships that underpin your investigation.
-Without a framework, research lacks coherence; findings cannot be interpreted systematically, and the study's contribution to knowledge remains unclear.
+A framework is the structural scaffold of your research.
+It makes explicit the assumptions, concepts, and relationships that underpin your investigation.
+Without a framework, findings cannot be interpreted systematically, and the study's contribution to existing knowledge remains unclear.

 DimensionTheoretical FrameworkConceptual Framework

-SourceExisting, established theory (e.g., Bandura's Social Learning Theory)Researcher-constructed from multiple concepts and literatures
+SourceExisting, established theory (e.g., Bandura's Social Cognitive Theory)Researcher-constructed from multiple concepts and literatures

-Appropriate whenA well-developed theory directly applies to your research problemNo single theory fits; you are synthesising multiple perspectives
+Appropriate whenA well-developed theory directly addresses your research problemNo single theory fits; synthesis of multiple perspectives is required

 A conceptual framework is best communicated visually.
-The diagram below shows a standard moderation model — one of the most common framework structures in social science research.
+The diagram below shows a standard moderation model, one of the most common framework structures in social science research.
+The moderating variable tests whether a third variable changes the strength or direction of the primary relationship.

 Independent Variable